learn-co-students/ruby-project-alt-guidelines-nyc01-seng-ft-062220/README.md

 _**You do not need to have your MVP figured out before your pitch.**_ We will help you scope your project idea before approving it.
 However, this is a very useful skill to begin building for the future.

 **Get your data modeling approved by an instructor before moving on to the next step.**

+#### Setup

+Fork and clone this project repository.
+As you work, be sure to create a flow of:

+* creating a branch to work on a new feature,
+* committing and pushing to your branch,
+* and merging it to `master` when finished.
+* Then delete your old branch after successfully merging to `master`.
+* Rinse and repeat.

+Before you start building, take a look at the files you have available in this repo.

+* In the main directory, you've got a `Gemfile` that gives you access to `activerecord`, `pry`, `rake`, and `sqlite3`.
+  * Remember to `bundle install`!
+* In the `bin` directory, you've got a `run.rb` file that you can run from the command line with `ruby bin/run.rb.`
+* In `config`, you've got your database set up with Active Record, as well as all of your models from the `lib` folder made available to your database.
+* In the `lib` directory, you'll be building all your models.

+**Note:** There is no `spec` directory.
+Your goal is to use [Behavior Driven Development (BDD)](https://en.wikipedia.org/wiki/Behavior-driven_development) to confirm that your code is doing what it should.
+This means instead of running `rspec` or `learn`, you should frequently be opening up the `rake console` and confirming that your methods and associations work.

 ---